mariananeves/annotation-tools/README.md

+Please cite our survey if you use this repository:

+Mariana Neves and Jurica Seva. **An extensive review of tools for manual annotation of documents**, *Briefings in Bioinformatics*, 2019.
+[PDF and BibTex](https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbz130/5670958)

+---

 List of annotation tools (in alphabetical order):

 | Tools | Publication | Link |
 | ---- | ---- | ---- |